RaiAnsar/remove-top-autoloads/README.md

 Always make sure to backup your database before deleting data.
 While the plugin is safe to use, caution is always recommended.

 == Changelog ==
+= 1.3 =
+* Added WordPress Nonce for extra layer of security
 = 1.2 =
 * Added total autoload size display.
 * Enhanced the user interface for modern and aesthetic look.